 Lake Region State College offers students still in high school a way to challenge themselves and receive college and high school credit at the same time.
-High school students may enroll as non-degree seeking and are limited to part-time enrollment status (11 credits or fewer).
+High school students may enroll as non-degree seeking.

 To gain admission students must: